Save 53% on VIP admission to the top 5 Chicago attractions with CityPASS.

 SUE is probably your first sight, because she welcomes visitors right in the center of the lobby.
 The Field Museum also shows a 3D movie about SUE called "Waking the T. Rex" where you can learn all about this celebrity dinosaur.
+A fun thing for kids to do is take a photo "running away" from SUE.
 This alone makes the Field Museum one of the most memorable in the world, but there’s also so much more to explore.

 A temporary exhibit that will be featured until December of 2017 is the Underground Adventure.
 In this exhibit, visitors get to shrink down to 1/100th of their size to dive into the soil.
 You’ll explore worm tunnels and soil chambers, the diversity of life within the soil (meeting crayfish, wolf spiders, and mole crickets) and you’ll learn just how important soil really is.
 This exhibit requires an additional ticket.

 Explore the gripping story of the man-eating Tsavo lions, who terrorized an African village in 1898, killing 135 people; the lion’s skulls and skins were used to create the life-like mounts you’ll see in the exhibit.

 The Field Museum is open every day from 9am-5pm except on Christmas.
 However, last admission is at 4pm daily, and you would want more than an hour to explore anyway.
 With Chicago CityPASS, you can have your choice in seeing one digital 3D film in addition to 10% off Museum Store purchases of $25 or more.
 Upgrade your experience by purchasing tickets to temporary exhibits at a discount.

 For a more virtual experience, download the Field Museum app to create your own tour, follow a pre-made one, and get access to extra app goodies like behind-the-scenes footage and interviews with scientists.